Creating a Turnitin LTI Submission Point

 From the start of the 21/22 academic year, we will be using a newer, modern, version of Turnitin within our Blackboard Module sites.
 You might notice some differences compared to the older version of Turnitin that you are used to.

 This will bring benefits, most notably, a more guided and clearer submission process for students, aiding them to correctly submit their assignments successfully, and on time.
 As well as a better integration within Blackboard for teaching staff.
+Details on the differences here.

 Process for Creating your Turnitin Assignment